-Various NO donors, also known as NO prodrugs, which can be categorized into organic nitrates (RONO2), nitrites (RONO), Snitrosothiols (RSNOs), nitrosamines, N-diazeniumdiolates (NONOates), and metal-NO complexes, have been explored to solidify NO for biomedical applications (Figure 1).
-Among NO donors, RSNOs and NONOates represent the two most widely studied categories due to their ability of spontaneously release NO in physiological media.
+Various NO donors, also known as NO prodrugs, which can be categorized into organic nitrates (RONO2), nitrites (RONO), S-nitrosothiols (RSNOs), nitrosamines, N-diazeniumdiolates (NONOates), and metal-NO complexes, have been explored to solidify NO for biomedical applications (Fig. 1).
+Among NO donors, RSNOs and NONOates represent the two most widely studied categories due to their ability to spontaneously release NO in physiological media.

-Organic nitrates and nitrites, such as amyl nitrite (Figure 1B), isosorbide mononitrate and glyceryl trinitrate, representing the oldest category of NO donors, have been widely used as vasodilators and the treatment of angina pectoris.^{2, 48} Amyl nitrite, the first NO donors introduced by T. L. Brunton as early as 1870, was developed for the treatment of patients with coronary artery disease.49 The main biological effects of nitrates and nitrites are ascribed to the formation of NO. In general, organic nitrates and nitrites can be readily synthesized by reacting alcohols with nitric acid/nitrous acid or other nitrating/nitrosating agents (Figure 1A).
-The release of NO from organic nitrates and nitrites can be triggered by several enzymatic and non-enzymatic pathways, including xanthine oxidoreductase (XOR), deoxygenated myoglobin (deoxy-Mb), ascorbic acid, polyphenols and protons.2 transferred to the sulfhydryl group to form S-nitrosothiols (RSNOs).7, 48 In fact, thiols could also serve as a co-catalyst to trigger the release of NO from furoxans, nitrate, organic nitrite, and other nitro compounds.48 RSNOs endogenously exist in both tissue and blood, such as S-nitrosocysteine (CysNO), Snitrosoglutathione (GSNO) and S-nitrosoalbumin (AlbSNO) (Figure 1B).50 Of note, RSNOs can also be easily synthesized exogenously via the nitrosation of thiol groups on small molecules, peptides or proteins, such as L-cysteine, glutathione or albumin (Figure 1A).51-53 Nitrosation of inorganic nitrites (NO_2) in an acidic medium is probably the most widely used synthesis approach due to the wide availability of inorganic nitrites and the mild reaction condition.48 The facile synthesis of RSNOs makes them one of the most intensively investigated categories of NO donors.
-The multifunctionality of peptides or proteins also makes peptide or protein based RSNOs easily modifiable, or could be conveniently conjugated onto biomaterials.51 The release mechanisms of RSNOs include 1) transition metal (e.g., copper ions)-mediated catalytic decomposition, 2) redox reaction with ascorbate, 3) light or thermal-triggered homolytic cleavage of S-NO bond, and 4) enzyme-mediated release.^{29, 52, 54} Due to the low endogenous copper content, photothermal decomposition is the main inducement for RSNO to release NO in biological systems.55 RSNOs' instability under heat and light may lead to premature release of NO. Although the instability of RSNOs could be circumvented in some extent, this may bring concerns regarding long-term storage of RSNO-based materials and obviously limit the practical application of RSNO-based wound dressings in clinical scenarios.7, 53
+Organic nitrates and nitrites, such as amyl nitrite (Fig. 1B), isosorbide mononitrate and glyceryl trinitrate, representing the oldest category of NO donors, have been widely used as vasodilators and the treatment of angina pectoris.
+Amyl nitrite, the first NO donors introduced by T. L. Brunton as early as 1870, was developed for the treatment of patients with coronary artery disease.
+The main biological effects of nitrates and nitrites are ascribed to the formation of NO. In general, organic nitrates and nitrites can be readily synthesized by reacting alcohols with nitric acid/nitrous acid or other nitrating/ nitrosating agents (Fig. 1A).
+The release of NO from organic nitrates and nitrites can be triggered via several enzymatic and non-enzymatic pathways, including xanthine oxidoreductase (XOR), deoxygenated myoglobin (deoxy-Mb), ascorbic acid, polyphenols and protons.

+Sulfur and oxygen are congeneric elements, and the reactivity of the sulfhydryl/thiol group is much higher than that of the hydroxyl group; thus the nitrosyl moiety of nitrites can be easily transferred to the sulfhydryl group to form S-nitrosothiols (RSNOs).
+In fact, thiols could also serve as a co-catalyst to trigger the release of NO from furoxans, nitrate, organic nitrite, and other nitro compounds.48 RSNOs endogenously exist in both tissue and blood, such as S-nitrosocysteine (CysNO), S-nitrosoglutathione (GSNO) and S-nitrosoalbumin (AlbSNO) (Fig. 1B).
+It is of note that RSNOs can also be easily synthesized exogenously via the nitrosation of thiol groups on small molecules, peptides or proteins, such as L-cysteine, glutathione or albumin (Fig. 1A).51-53 Nitrosation of inorganic nitrites (NO2-) in an acidic medium is probably the most widely used synthesis approach due to the wide availability of inorganic nitrites and the mild reaction conditions.
+The facile synthesis of RSNOs makes them one of the most intensively investigated categories of NO donors.
+The multifunctionality of peptides or proteins also makes peptide or protein based RSNOs easily modifiable, or could be conveniently conjugated onto biomaterials.
+The release mechanisms of RSNOs include (1) transition metal (e.g., copper ions)-mediated catalytic decomposition,